Data-Ezequiel17/high-performance-data-streaming/README.md

 that Log4j naturally exposes to the Java Virtual Machine (JVM).
 This allows you to convert Log4j's internal state—such as log levels, configuration details, and appender performance—into a format that monitoring tools like Prometheus can understand. once the data(logs) is in Promethius then Grafana is used to connect to promethius and visualize the data with dashboards.

+In Grafana every dashboard is a single JSON document that contains all the settings, panel configurations, and data queries to create that dashboard.
+You can customize the JSON to modify and create any dashboard you want to see any metric you want for the system you are monitoring.
+Kafka controllers and brokers in our case.
+You can create a JSON document from scratch or get one from grafana.com

 **Observability**

 Filebeat is a lightweight shipper that monitors specific log files or locations, collects events, and forwards them to a designated output.
 In this case, ElasticSearch to be indexed.
 Once these